 Your child is not at an increased risk as long as the male partner is not a carrier of the same disease.

 These diseases are autosomal recessive, meaning two copies of the abnormal gene must be present in order for the disease to develop.
 That means both the egg provider and the sperm provider would need to share the same gene mutation in order for the child to inherit the disease.
 In the rare circumstance that the egg source and sperm source are both carriers of the same disease, the risk of the child inheriting the disease is 25%.
 Otherwise, if only the egg donor is a carrier, there is no increased risk of the child inheriting the disease.

 However, if the egg donor is a carrier, there is a 50% chance that the offspring will also be a carrier.
 This is not cause for too much concern, as the offspring will typically not have health issues caused by being a carrier -- just as the egg donor is perfectly healthy regardless of carrier status.

-To determine potential effects of a positive carrier status, consider talking with a genetic counselor to evaluate what being a carrier of a given condition may look like.
+To determine the potential effects of positive carrier status, consider talking with a genetic counselor to evaluate what being a carrier of a given condition may look like.

 If your male partner or chosen sperm prover is a carrier of the same disease, there is a 25% chance that the offspring will inherit the disease.
 Understandably, a one in four chance is fairly significant, so intended parents generally select a different egg donor or sperm provider (if applicable) if this is the case.